The Silent Howl: Two Years After the XL Bully Ban – A Breed on the Brink

 Posted on December 11, 2025

 Picture this: a massive, wrinkly-faced dog with a perpetual underbite, bounding through a park with the enthusiasm of a puppy half its size.
 That's the XL Bully – a dog bred for companionship, not combat, yet branded as public enemy number one.
-Two years ago, on October 31, 2023, the UK government slammed the door on this American import, making ownership illegal without strict exemptions.
+Two years ago, in 2023, the UK government slammed the door on this American import, making ownership illegal without strict exemptions.
 What followed wasn't just a policy shift; it was a wave of heartbreak, kennel overcrowding, and courtroom battles.
 As we hit the two-year mark, let's unpack the ban's origins, its brutal toll, and whether it's taming the beast it set out to conquer.
 Spoiler: the numbers paint a picture far grimmer than any politician's press release.

 From Playground Pal to Prohibited Peril: Why the Ban Happened